 Colorado Department of Transportation

-This position at the Engineer-in-Training III level is only open to Colorado state residents.
+This position is only open to Colorado state residents.

 This position is covered by the Partnership Agreement between the State of Colorado and Colorado Workers for Innovative and New Solutions (COWins).